-An SEO audit sets the stage for your SEO efforts.
-It reveals quick wins that drive results and a path to success the organization can rally behind.
+An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

-To help overcome the issue, I created a simple, easy-to-follow SEO audit checklist in the form of a Google Sheets template that delivers high results.
-In it, I listed every audit check you should perform to drive the search performance forward.
-Simply click the button below and follow this guide to get started on your website SEO audit.
+To help overcome the issue, I created a simple, easy-to-follow SEO audit template that lists every check you should perform to drive search performance.

 DOWNLOAD CHECKLIST

-1. The advice you’ll read below comes from my 10 years of experience in assisting enterprise-level SEOs in driving results from the search engines.
+The advice you’ll read below comes from my over a decade of experience helping enterprise-level SEOs drive results.
 No fluff or theory-based information included.

 How to Execute This SEO Audit